Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Extending the Lower Bounds to Bit Positions with Preference: Domination Results

-If seems natural that for a bit that weakly prefers a one, the time for its frequency to reach or go below a certain value satisfies the same lower bounds as proven for neutral bits, and an analogous statement should be true for bits that weakly prefer a zero.
+If seems natural that for a bit that weakly prefers a one, the time for its frequency to reach or go below a certain value satisfies the same lower bounds as proven for neutral bit positions, and an analogous statement should be true for bits that weakly prefer a zero.
 This is what we show in this section.

 To prove this result, we first establish the following dominance result, which we expect to be useful also beyond this work.
-It in particular shows that when comparing two runs of an EDA, the first one starting with a higher frequency in a neutral bit than the second, then in the next generation the frequency of the neutral bit in the first run stochastically dominates the one in the second run.
-This statement remains true if the bit in the first run is not neutral, but weakly prefers ones.
+It in particular shows that when comparing two runs of an EDA, the first one starting with a higher frequency in a neutral bit position than the second, then in the next generation the frequency in the first run stochastically dominates the one in the second run.
+This statement remains true if the position in the first run is not neutral, but weakly prefers ones.
 A simple induction extends this statement to all generations.
-While not important for our work, we add that we believe that the lemma below does not remain true when both functions can be such that the first bit weakly prefers a one.
+While not important for our work, we add that we believe that the lemma below does not remain true when both functions can be such that the first bit weakly prefers a one, since other bits' contributions to the fitness should be considered as well.
 Also, simple examples show that our claim is false for the cGA without well-behaved frequencies.

 \begin{lemma} Consider using an $n$-Bernoulli-$\lambda$-EDA to optimize (i) some function~$f$ such that the first bit weakly prefers a one and (ii) some function~$g$ with the first bit being neutral.
 Assume that the first process is started with a frequency vector~$u^0$ and the second with a frequency vector~$v^0$ such that $u^0_i = v^0_i$ for $i=2, \dots, D$, and $u^0_1 \ge v^0_1$.
 Assume that in the case of the cGA, the well-behaved frequency assumption holds.